laurynas-biveinis/dotfiles/README.md

 ## Emacs

 The biggest part of config is for Emacs, currently version 27.1.
+The focus is on seamless integration between all the different packages, avoiding surprises, and adding polish here and there.
+Of course, that is very much a work in progress.

+### Custom commands added

+* `my-recompile-elpa`: force recompiling all the ELPA packages, after a Emacs version upgrade or a borked package upgrade.

 # installation